 Designed to encourage children’s innate desire to move to music, this class is an introduction to movement and ballet designed for 2-3 year olds.
-Children will begin learning stretching and movement to different musical tempos and styles through fun-filled exercises, games, and creative play.
+Children, with a parent or guardian, will begin learning stretching and movement to different musical tempos and styles through fun-filled exercises, games, and creative play.

 Pre-ballet, modern, and tap for ages 3-5

 A combination class designed to introduce young children to ballet, modern, and tap technique in a fun and creative setting.
 Children will be exposed to dance in the traditional ways as well as through games and creative expression encouraging a love of music and dance and building self-esteem, coordination, and gross motor skills.

 Little Dreamers will require tap shoes and ballet slippers but need no special attire.